SirIle/sirile.github.io/_posts/2015-06-17-meteor-example-with-coffeescript-stylus-and-jade.markdown

 While playing around with it in the past I've usually used [CoffeeScript](http://coffeescript.org) which is easily done as Meteor has a good package management system and CoffeeScript was a native package.
 Same goes with [Stylus](https://learnboost.github.io/stylus/).
 Changing the HTML templating engine used to be harder, but now packages can also be used for that and I like the [Jade](http://jade-lang.com) syntax, which is very concise, better than SpaceBars syntax that is the default for Meteor.

 When creating a new app with Meteor, it generates a few basic files which form an example application that is immediately runnable.
 The application shows a page with a single button and a counter that is increased when the button is pressed.
-I converted the application to use CoffeeScript for the events and Jade for the HTML templating and added stylus support.
+I converted the application to use CoffeeScript for the events and Jade for the HTML templating and added Stylus support.

 ## Creating the application